privacybydesign/pbdf-website/pages/en/irma-start.md

   there that your app is being used while you know nothing about it, something is wrong: someone else may be abusing your app in order to steal your identity.
 This is a reason to take action immediately.
-It brings us to the second possiblity that the myIRMA webpage offers.
+It brings us to the second possibility that the myIRMA webpage offers.

 * At the MyIRMA webpage you can disable (block) further usage of your IRMA app.
 Of course, you can do this at any moment when you no